 The Avatar Unity packages contain several prefabs you can drop into your existing Unity projects.
 This tutorial shows you how to start using them.

-Set Up the Unity Project for Oculus VR and Avatars
+Set Up Unity for Oculus Avatar Gear VR Development

 The set up includes importing the Oculus Unity packages and also setting up Unity for Android development and debugging.